symfony/symfony-docs/http_client.rst

     }

-All request options mentioned above (e.g. timeout management) are also defined in the wordings of the interface, so that any compliant implementations (like this component) is guaranteed to provide them.
+All request options mentioned above (e.g. timeout management) are also defined in the wordings of the interface, so that any compliant implementation (like this component) is guaranteed to provide them.
 That's a major difference with the other abstractions, which provide none related to the transport itself.